 The average payout in a medical malpractice lawsuit in the United States is about $242,000.
 The median (or middle number) value of a medical malpractice settlement is $250,000.
 In contrast, the average jury verdict in malpractice cases for the plaintiff is a little more than $1 million.
 However, in Michigan, there is a limitation on noneconomic damages in medical malpractice claims.
 These are damages or loss due to pain, suffering, inconvenience, physical impairment, or physical disfigurement, loss of society and companionship, the loss of consortium, or other noneconomic loss.

-Most medical malpractice lawsuits result in defense verdicts, which means the physician, surgeon, hospital, or other health care provider was successful at the trial after the jury heard and considered all the evidence.
+Most medical malpractice lawsuits result in defense verdicts, which means the physician, surgeon, hospital, or other healthcare provider was successful at the trial after the jury heard and considered all the evidence.
 Because of this, there are a number of challenges in a medical malpractice case for plaintiffs.
+Contact a Grand Rapids injury lawyer today to learn more.

 Proving Each of the Elements of a Medical Negligence Case